mxzahid/momentum/QUICKSTART.md

 ### When You Get Stuck
 1. View project in dashboard
-2. Click "AI Insight" for suggestions
-3. Review your goal
+2. Review your goal
-4. Break it into smaller tasks
+3. Break it into smaller tasks

 ### If You're Not Working on a Project
 1. Select the project